 Can I use spray to kill the grass to create a firebreak?
 Please check with the City's Environmental Health Officers for information on the use of chemicals on your property.
 All firebreaks are to be bare mineral earth for properties over 2000sqm.
 If there is any hazardous material within this zone the property is non-compliant and may result in an infringement, as well as the need for more works to be undertaken.
 Where do these regulations come from?
-Most of the regulations stem from the Bushfires Act 1954, while local modifications are developed and then endorsed by a range of key stakeholders including Bush Fire Brigade members, DFES, and internal City officers.
+Most of the regulations stem from the Bush Fires Act 1954 , while local modifications are developed and then endorsed by a range of key stakeholders including Bush Fire Brigade members, DFES, and internal City officers.
 Explain to me how reducing the leaves on my property to 5cm are going to make any difference if a fire comes through.
 By reducing the leaf litter and other dry material to 5cm this will slow the rate of spread of the fire.
 The 5cm depth has also been considered from an environmental point of view allowing organisms, insects and other creatures to live within this system.
 The City verge adjacent to my property is overgrown and non-compliant.
 Will I get an infringement for this?
 Who is responsible for keeping the verge maintained?
 Am I allowed to clear the verge to make it compliant?
 No, you will not receive an infringement notice for a non-compliant City verge however; this non-compliance issue should be reported to the City to ensure a work request is lodged.
 If you live in City of Bayswater you are encouraged to maintain the verge adjacent to your property.
 Whilst the City makes every effort to keep road verges compliant, because of the sheer size of the City it is not possible to do this for every verge every year.
 What does "Hazardous" mean?
 Any bush, plant, tree, grasses, vegetable, substance, object, thing or material that may or is likely to catch fire and burn.
 What is meant by excess leaf litter?
 How much do we reasonably need to remove?
 A simple way is if you rub your foot over an area, whatever covers your shoe is what needs to be cleared.

 What does it mean by reduce fine fuel?
 All plants provide fuel for a fire.
 However, it is the fine fuels (those less than a finger's width, approximately 6mm and less) that contribute most to the heat and speed of a fire.
 Fine fuel includes dry grass, leaves, twigs and loose bark but does not include larger logs or branches.
 Minimising fine fuels reduces the heat of a fire and its ability to spread across the ground.
 Why won't the council slash my block?
-The Bush Fires Act places the responsibility for managing the property on the land owner or occupier.
+The Bush Fires Act 1954 places the responsibility for managing the property on the land owner or occupier.
 I have seen a property that I think is a potential fire hazard, what should I do?
-Contact the council with the address of the property and a description of the hazard.
-It will be added to our list for inspections by a Ranger after the 1 November.
-If a hazard exists the property will received a fire hazard notice.
-Please note that not all potential hazards can be inspected on the first day, inspections will be undertaken gradually throughout the season as resources permit.
+Fire season commences from 1 November at which time you may contact the City with the address of the property and a description of the hazard.
+The property will be inspected by a Community Ranger and if a hazard exists the property will received a fire hazard notice.
+Please note that not all potential hazards can be inspected on the first day; inspections will be undertaken gradually throughout the season as resources permit.